appveyor/website/src/docs/enterprise/configuration.md

 ### Azure storage

+> IMPORTANT NOTE: "Premium" storage accounts cannot be used as artifact storage as they can hold page blobs only used for VM disks.
+[More information about Premium storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-premium-storage).

 Login to [Azure Portal](https://portal.azure.com) and navigate to **Storage accounts** page.

 Click storage details and then **Access keys** under "Settings" section.
 Copy **Storage account name**